Instantly Host Web Components from Cursor Glass for Disposable Web Hosting

 How to host your Web Components from Cursor Glass in seconds

-2. Step 2: Save the Web Component output to a local file.
-Once Cursor Glass has produced your component, save the complete code (typically a single HTML file containing the component definition) to a file on your local machine, for example, my-cursor-component.html.
+- Step 2: Save the Web Component output to a local file.
+Once Cursor Glass has produced your component, save the complete code (typically a single HTML file containing the component definition) to a file on your local machine, for example,

-4. Step 4: Receive an instant, live drpr.site URL.
-Upon successful upload, drpr.host will immediately return a unique, publicly accessible URL for your Web Component.
+curlor the gatedpage CLI.
+Open your terminal and use a simplecurlcommand or the gatedpage CLI tool to send your component file directly to gatedpage.com.
+This action requires no prior setup or login. - Step 4: Receive an instant, live gated.page URL.
+Upon successful upload, gatedpage.com will immediately return a unique, publicly accessible URL for your Web Component.
 This URL points directly to your hosted file.

 Quick start